splunk-soar-connectors/vmray/release_notes/unreleased.md

 **Unreleased**
-* Added action to get screenshots from a dynamic analysis
+* Added the 'create meeting' action to get screenshots from a dynamic analysis to make it consistent